milosjocic1/SEI-Project-4-Frontend/README.md

 ![](https://i.imgur.com/X6T9lIY.png)
 Once the necessary information was supplied by the user, it was sent as a request to the backend which has the seller ID attached to it.
 ![](https://i.imgur.com/gPZosB6.png)
-In the backend, the the product is created in accordance with the Product model schema.
+In the backend, the product is created in accordance with the Product model schema.
 A product ID is then attached to the seller in the database, and the information is then passed back to the frontend as a response in JSON.

 Image upload with Cloudinary

 Images were one of the most important aspects of this website, considering it is a marketplace where it is essential for users to see pictures of items.
 I opted to use Cloudinary as a cloud-based image management service rather than upload image files locally, as Heroku is known to delete image files after a certain amount of time.

 I first needed to configure some settings in Cloudinary, where I added an upload preset which would store the images used in the application.
-The cloud name, API key and API secret all had to be stated in a dotenv file in the backend, where I also created a cloudinary.js file that would require all of these parameters.
+The cloud name, API key and API secret all had to be stated in a dotenv file in the backend, where I also created a Cloudinary.js file that would require all of these parameters.
 Upon uploading a profile image with the sign up form, the user would see a preview of it before submitting the form data.
 This was written as a function 'previewFile'.
 A similar function was written so that the same would occur when a seller uploads a product image.
 I wrote an asynchronous function 'uploadImage' to take care of sending the image to the right places.
 Base64 encoding is used to convert the binary data of the image into a string which can be more easily transmitted.
 The fetch API calls the /api/upload API with the user ID attached to it and sends the object containing the base64 data as JSON format to the backend server.
 ![](https://i.imgur.com/mxydUSG.png)

 I had to also work in the backend in order to connect Cloudinary to the application.
 I wrote the APIs for the image upload in server.js: